-Acquisition of XHF
+4. ACQUISITIONS (continued) Acquisition of XHF

 XHF was established in Beijing, the PRC on July 27, 2007 as a limited liability company.
-The registered and paid-in capital of XHF amounted to RMB10,000 (US\$1,465).
+The registered and paid-in capital of XHF amounted to RMB10,000.
 Similarly, XHF is principally engaged in the provision of leasing of medical equipment and management services.
-On October 28, 2008, the Group consummated 100% of the equity interest of XHF for cash consideration of approximately RMB34,979 (US\$5,124).
-As at December 31, 2008, RMB18,016 (US\$2,639) was recorded in "Payable for acquisition of a subsidiary and business components" which was paid in March 2009.
+On October 28, 2008, the Group consummated 100% of the equity interest of XHF for cash consideration of approximately RMB34,979.
+The consideration was fully paid in March 2009.

-The Company, with the assistance of American Appraisal, determined the fair value of the acquired customer relationships to be approximately RMB18,000 (US\$2,637).
+The Company, with the assistance of American Appraisal, determined the fair value of the acquired customer relationships to be approximately RMB18,000.
 The Company amortizes acquisition related intangible assets on a straight basis over the economic life.